Children's Occupational Therapy Liverpool City Council

 - The Children’s OT Service offers training opportunities for school staff.
 We are currently planning dates for the new school term.
 Please contact email@example.com for further information.

-- School staff can request a Telephone Consultation for SPD support.
+- School staff can access a professional consultation for SPD support by completing a referral online.
 Please contact firstname.lastname@example.org for further information.

 - If a parent attends a Telephone Consultation for SPD support, the recommendations can be shared with school, with consent from parents.